HugoBlox/theme-academic-cv/content/en/post/we-are-hiring/index.md

 ## About ISLab

 ISLab is a new research group at Osaka University, Japan, affiliated with [Institute for Datability Science (IDS)](https://www.ids.osaka-u.ac.jp/en/), Osaka University.
-One of our main missions is to provide latest machine learning and data science techniques to other departments/institutes at Osaka University or any other organizations (e.g., universities and companies) through interdisciplinary collaborative research projects.
+Our mission includes providing the latest machine learning and data science techniques to other departments/institutes at Osaka University or any other organizations (e.g., universities and companies) through interdisciplinary collaborative research projects.

 ISLab is also affiliated with [Graduate School of Information Science and Technology, Osaka University](https://www.ist.osaka-u.ac.jp/english/), and we cultivate undergraduate and graduate students' skills and knowledge in computer vision, machine learning, natural language processing, and related fields.